 - 3½ pounds grass-fed beef bones (preferably joints and knuckles)

 - 2 tablespoons apple cider vinegar

-- Place all the vegetables and the garlic, bones and bay leaves into a slow cooker.
+- Place all the vegetables and the garlic, bones and bay leaves into a large pot on the stove or in a slow cooker.
 Sprinkle on the salt, drizzle with vinegar, and add enough water to cover everything by 1 inch (about 13 cups).

 - Use a shallow spoon to carefully skim the film off the top of the broth.
 Pour the broth through a fine strainer and discard the solids.
 Taste the broth and add more salt as needed.